 This article first appeared in the Christian Research Journal, volume 40, number 04 (2017).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 The Talmud is a collection of many ancient rabbinic writings extending back even before the time of Jesus.
 This compilation was completed around AD 550 and includes polemics against Jesus, attempting to present Him in a negative light.

 The Talmud is known also as the “Oral Law” among Orthodox Jews.
 They claim that it was given to Moses on Mt.
 Sinai along with the written law — the Torah — and that it was passed on orally from Moses to Joshua to the Prophets and finally to the Rabbis who wrote it out.

 Although there is absolutely no hard evidence that the Oral Law came from Moses, it nevertheless contains history and represents the primary rabbinic commentary on the Hebrew Scriptures.

 Orthodox Jews regard the Talmud as authoritative and look to it for guidance more than to the Hebrew Bible.
 In many ways, the Talmud provides fodder for the Christian apologist.
 For one thing, Talmudic thought is often at odds with the prevailing rabbinic opinions of today.
 As one example, today’s rabbis dismiss Jesus because He failed to set up an everlasting kingdom, as Scripture had prophesied.
 However, the Talmud comments that there are two separate descriptions of the Messiah.
 One describes Him coming humbly and even dying, while the other describes Messiah coming triumphantly.